mmaus96/C3PO/README.md

 ### Measuring 2D angular spectra

 ## Running chains
 In order to run MCMC fits with Cobaya we first create config files using the "setup_fits.py" script.
-By running "python setup_fits.py <options>" a yaml file will be created in ./configs/yamls.
-The yaml file contains everything Cobaya needs for running the chain with desired settings specified by parameters in <options>.
+By running "python setup_fits.py --[settings]" a yaml file will be created in ./configs/yamls.
+The yaml file contains everything Cobaya needs for running the chain with desired settings specified by parameters in --[settings].
 The filename (and relative path) can simply be copied into the "Joint_fit_debug.sh" or "Joint_fit_reg.sh" job submission scripts in the line: "srun -n 16 -c 8 cobaya-run ./configs/yamls/<yaml file>".
 For example, running:
 python setup_fits.py --likelihoods RSD BAO Cell_specz --tracers_3d BGS LRG1 LRG2 LRG3 --s_tracers BGS LRG1 LRG2 LRG3 --kappa_maps PR4 DR6  --chain_outpath ./chains/test/
 will setup a P(k) + Xi_post(s) + Ckg fit using the BGS and three LRG spectroscopic galaxy samples and Planck PR4 + ACT DR6 CMB lensing maps by creating the file: "fit_LCDM_RSDBAO_BGSLRG1LRG2LRG3_Cell_specz_BGSLRG1LRG2LRG3_PR4DR6.yaml" and then you just begin the fit with